How Blockchain Will Affect the Music Industry

 Revenues from album sales, digital downloads, streaming services, concert tickets, merchandise, and other sources get divided among these key players plus a few smaller ones.
 But revenues are divided in ways that lack transparency and leave little for the recording artists — about 15 percent of the label share.

 Just how complicated are things?
-For a song that becomes a worldwide hit, there might be 700,000 different lines of revenue, and a lot of it may never reach the people who deserve it.
+For a song that becomes a worldwide hit, there might be 700,000 different lines of revenue and a lot of it doesn’t reach the people who deserve it.

 Music Industry Challenges Blockchain Can Help Solve

 - Data on everyone who holds rights to a track are fragmented across different, incompatible systems that can be out of date and contain conflicting information.
 We don’t always know who made a track or who owns its rights

 - As a result, rights holders often don’t get paid

 - When they do, royalty reports are difficult to understand, and rights holders can’t tell if they’re being paid fairly

 - Artists don’t know how or where their songs are being used

 - Rights information in digital files can be tampered with by people who want to get around paying for music

 - Certain platforms, including AM/FM radio and digital radio, pay artists below fair market value